 As we made our way back to the boat, we had a true close encounter with a humpback whale.
 When we saw his back break the surface nearby, Kristin instructed us to snuggle up closer to shore.
 Sure enough, after a few minutes of holding our collective breath, the whale was back, arching and diving, his tail flipping as he disappeared from view.
 Kristin said it was the closest she has ever been to a humpback while in a kayak!

 We left Ell Cove, heading for Pavlov Harbor, which was to be this night’s spot to drop anchor.
 Along our way we again had some porpoises join our voyage.
 Watching them cavort around the bow is just so much fun!
-More sea lions and more whales!
+More sea lions and more whales in Alaska!
 As my dad used to say, “a plethora of riches.”